 Topical medication

-Female pattern baldness can be treated if the underlying cause of hair loss has been identified.
+Hair Loss in Women can be treated if the underlying cause of hair loss has been identified.
 Various medicinal therapies, including topical preparations like Minoxidil, have been shown to promote hair growth.
 Regular use is required, and it may take 6-12 months before you notice a difference.

 Any advancement will be lost if the application is abandoned.
 Although it cannot restore all of your hair, it can make it look thicker than it otherwise would.
 It can also have unintended consequences, such as skin irritation, redness, and hair growth in unsightly places.